 The Investment Committee is a preparatory and decision-making committee.
-Its responsibilities include evaluating and approving standard investments valued at EUR 50 million or more, non-standard investments of EUR 15 million or more and investments that do not require approval of the Swedish Financial Supervisory Authority.
-The Committee is also responsible for continuous evaluation of the company's current holdings and evaluation of proposals for potential divestments of holdings.
+Its responsibilities include evaluating and approving standard investments valued at EUR 50 million or more, non-standard investments of EUR 15 million or more, and investments that do not require approval of the Swedish Financial Supervisory Authority.
+The committee is also responsible for continuous evaluation of the Company's current holdings and evaluation of proposals for potential divestments of holdings.
 The Investment Committee has at least three members appointed by the Board on an annual basis.
-The chairman must be independent in relation to the Company and the Company's management, and may not be the chairman of the Board of Hoist Finance.
-The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the Company's Investment Policy.
-In 2015 the Investment Committee was comprised of Liselotte Hjorth (chair), Jörgen Olsson and Costas Thoupos.
-Company employees may be summoned to Committee meetings to provide details on specific reports or issues.
+The chairman must be independent in relation to the Company and the Company's management. and may not be the Chairman of the Board of Hoist Finance.
+The committee meets at least four times per financial year and whenever a committee decision or recommendation is reguired as per the Company's Investment Policy.
+Since 29 April 2016, the Investment Committee has been comprised of Liselotte Hjorth (chair), Jörgen Olsson, Costas Thoupos and Magnus Uggla.
+Company employees may be summoned to committee meetings to provide details on investment data.
 Committee meeting minutes are recorded and available to all Board members.
-The committee chairman reports to the Board at all Board meetings concerning the issues discussed, proposed and decided on at Committee meetings.
-The Committee held eleven meetings in 2015, with all members in attendance at these meetings.
+The committee chairman reports to the Board at all Board meetings concerning the issues discussed, proposed and decided on at committee meetings.
+The committee held twelve meetings in 2016, with all members in attendance at these meetings with the exception of the meetings held on 12 May and 18 July, in which Jörgen Olsson did not participate, and the meetings held on 31 May, 17 October and 20 October, in which Magnus Uggla did not participate.